 How does HBOT work: HBOT enhances the blood’s ability to carry oxygen to wound tissue.

-Benefits of hyperbaric oxygen therapy include:
+Benefits of hyperbaric oxygen therapy

 - Accelerates the wound healing process